joakim/tarant-page/docs/Tutorial/a-simple-application.md

   }
 }

-const firstChat = system.actorOf(ChatWindow, [ 'window-1' ]); // 'window-1' is chatWindow in the constructor
+const firstChat = system.actorOf(ChatWindow, [ 'window-1' ]); // 'window-1' is the chatWindow parameter in the constructor
 ```

 With this small change, now we have a reference to the DOM element where the actor is going to render.
 However, this is not enough, now we want to render it.